Standard Test Method for Measuring Fretting Corrosion of Osteosynthesis Plates and Screws

 and the plate hole countersink area.
 The implants are used in are to be regarded separately as standard.
 The values stated in

 the form they would be used clinically.
-The machine described each system may not be exact equivalents; therefore, each
+The machine described each system are not necessarily exact equivalents; therefore, to

 1.2 Since the environmental and stress conditions used in